Last Updated on March 16, 2023

 To kick off our weekend in Bull City, check out The Durham Hotel.
-It’s an amazing representation of our city and its rooftop hosts one of the city’s best views.
+It’s an amazing representation of our city and its rooftop hosts one of its best views.

-21c Museum Hotel is just down the street, too, and home to a really cool and quirky art collection.
+21c Museum Hotel is also just down the street and home to a cool and quirky art collection.
 Unscripted is a popular choice, especially because it is the only hotel in downtown Durham with a pool.